 If an accused person is convicted of an offence and sentenced in the Magistrates’ Court and lodges an appeal against their conviction and/or sentence (to be heard in the County Court), they may apply for bail in the Magistrates’ Court pending the hearing of the appeal.

 The Magistrates’ Court must determine the application as if the accused was charged and is awaiting hearing for the offence subject of the appeal (s 265(2) Criminal Procedure Act 2009 (Vic)).
+The test to be applied is the same test that would apply to an application for bail at the first instance (see Re ML VSC 10).

 While it depends on the individual facts of the case, it is common for an accused person to be granted bail on conditions if they have an appeal pending in the County Court, particularly if the person has been on bail and has complied with all the bail conditions before the hearing of the charges in the Magistrates’ Court.